soos-io/kb-docs/SAST/AzureDevOps.md

 ---

 ## Reference
-* To see the full list of available parameters go to [SOOS SAST Scan Parameters](https://github.com/soos-io/soos-sast#parameters)
+* To see the full list of available parameters go to [SOOS Azure DevOps Scan Parameters](https://github.com/soos-io/soos-azure-devops-task#parameters).